© Railway Wonders of the World 2024 | Contents | Site Map | Contact Us | Cookie Policy

 A Canadian Pacific Railway Giant at the foot of the Rockies.
 This engine with its tender is over

-98 ft long, and weighs 336 tons - 80 times as much as Stephenson’s “Rocket”.
+98 ft long, and weighs 336 tons - 80 times as much as George Stephenson’s “Rocket”.
 The locomotive is of the 2-10-4 type and the driving wheels measure 5 ft 3-in diameter.
 An unusual feature of this class of engine is that cylinders and under-frame are cast in one solid piece to ensure the utmost rigidity.

 The “Flying Hamburger”

 A description of the German high-speed service between Berlin and Hamburg.
 This remarkable streamlined express is electrically driven by current supplied form powerful diesel engines, giving an average speed of just under eighty miles an hour.
-This is the third article in the series on Modern High-Speed Travel.
-See also the comments published in the Editorial for Part 2.

 Meet the “Flying Hamburger”